-June 20, 2016: BC Parks is implementing a parking enforcement policy at Stawamus Chief Provincial Park.
+June 20, 2016: BC Parks is implementing a parking enforcement policy at Murrin Provincial Park.

 Provincial parks along the Sea-to-Sky corridor have experienced exceptional growth in visitor numbers, leading to parking congestion and illegally parked vehicles.
 Public safety is paramount for BC Parks, and new parking policies are being put in place to ensure safe access for all.

 Visitors must park in designated parking lots and observe the “no parking” signs posted.
 Effective July 4, 2016 BC Parks will be implementing a tow-away policy for any vehicles parked illegally.

 A reminder that overnight parking is prohibited at Murrin Provincial Park.

 Murrin Provincial Park is located 9 kilometers south of Squamish beside Highway 99 between Vancouver and Whistler.

 Browning Lake is the main feature of Murrin Park offering a great place for swimming, picnicking, fishing and a nice walking trail around the lake.
 The various granite walls in the park are easily accessible and offer excellent climbing and bouldering opportunities.

 For more information about Murrin Provincial Park please visit the BC Parks website.

 Pit or Flush Toilets